Quantum Electrometer for Time-Resolved Material Science at the Atomic Lattice Scale: Author Contributions Statement

 G.P. was responsible for the modeling and executed a range of Monte-Carlo and stochastic simulations.
-The experiment was conducted by C.G.T., which included the construction of the confocal microscope under the guidance of J.H.D.M.
-C.G.T. performed the spectroscopic, spectral diffusion and autocorrelation measurements, and analyzed the temporal data.
+C.G.T constructed the confocal microscope under the guidance of J.H.D.M and designed the overall experimental infrastructure and protocols.
+C.G. developed the EOM-based rapid optical readout setup.
+C.G.T. acquired the data from S1, and conducted the spectral diffusion and autocorrelation measurements.
+C.G. and C.G.T. collected the experimental data for S2 and C.G. analyzed the temporal data.
 F.M.H. performed the Rabi oscillation control measurements with a home-built SHG laser system, which she constructed.
 A.T. implanted the Sn atoms into the sample.
 T.P. lead the sample preparation process and fabricated the nanopillars.
 T.S. developed the idea and supervised the project.
 G.P., C.G.T, and T.S. wrote the original manuscript with the input of all authors.